Dividend due bill process

 You’ll no longer be entitled to a distribution if you sell the stock after the record date, but before the ex-dividend date.
 In this case, the seller would be obligated to pay any received cash or shares to the buyer.
 This payout occurs automatically.

 With electronic trading, the extra step of the seller owing the buyer money is no longer necessary.
 The party entitled to the dividend will receive the distribution directly.

 This process is called Due bill tracking.

 A due bill determines a stock seller's obligation to deliver a pending dividend or another form of payment to the buyer of the stock.

 It can also be used in other types of events, such as the issuance of rights and warrants, and stock splits.

-Some foreign stocks & dividends don’t follow the rule and some domestic stocks can be granted an exclusion.
-This means that there are cases where distributions that are less than 25% of the stock that will follow the due bill process.
+Some foreign stocks and dividends don’t follow the rule and some domestic stocks can be granted an exclusion.
+This means that there are some cases where distributions are less than 25% of the stock will follow the due bill process.